Erotica (album): Music and lyrics

 Madonna performing "Why's It So Hard" (left) and "In This Life" (right) on the Girlie Show.
-The former has influences of reggae, while the latter was written as tribute to the friends the singer lost to HIV/AIDS.
+The former has influences of reggae, while the latter was written as a tribute to the friends the singer lost to HIV/AIDS.

 "Thief of Hearts" is a "dark, rumbling" and "smug" track that echoes the Angels' "My Boyfriend's Back" (1963), and Blondie's "Rip Her to Shreds" (1977).
 It opens with the sound of smashing glass, and sees Madonna using "tough hip-hop language" such as Bitch!/Which leg do you want me to break? to attack and ward off a "cuckolding" rival, referred to only as "Little Susie Ho-Maker".
-Ninth track "Words" begins with an "atmospheric" G♯ chord, which is followed by the sound of drum machine.
+The ninth track, "Words," begins with an "atmospheric" G♯ chord, which is followed by the sound of drum machine.
 Its "sharp" lyrics find the singer lashing back at a lover who "won her with romantic letters, then used the same verbal skills to manipulate and humiliate her"; also present in the song are "typewriter-esque effects", and Pettibone's "clattering programs and icy synth block-chords".
-The next song is "Rain", which has been described as an "optimistic" New Age ballad, comparable to the work of Peter Gabriel.
-It features two spoken parts, "thunder-claps of percussion", a crescendo towards the end, and lyrics that compare rain to the idea of being in love.
+The next song, "Rain," has been described as an "optimistic" New Age ballad, comparable to the work of Peter Gabriel.
+It features two spoken parts, "thunder-claps of percussion", a crescendo toward the end, and lyrics that compare rain to the idea of being in love.

 In the reggae-infused "Why's It So Hard", Eroticas "vulnerable plea for solidarity", Madonna specifically asks: Why's it so hard to love one another?/What am I gonna do with all this anger/ Why do I have to fight?
 It has a "heavy" bass line, a piano break, and a coda, where the artist sings the phrase before it's too late.
-Twelfth track "In This Life" is a slow song with orchestral arrangements, that samples George Gershwin's blues lullaby "Prelude No. 2" (1926).
+The twelfth track, "In This Life," is a slow song with orchestral arrangements, and samples George Gershwin's blues lullaby "Prelude No. 2" (1926).
 Madonna talks about the gay friends she has lost to AIDS, including Martin Burgoyne, her dance teacher and mentor Christopher Flynn, and artist Keith Haring.
 Lines sung include, Have you ever watched your best friend die? [...]
 Someday I pray it will end/I hope it's in this life/I hope it's in this lifetime.
 At one point, Madonna "bitterly" wonders, Who determines, who knows best?/Is there a lesson I'm supposed to learn?
 The song's drums have been likened to a doomsday Clock, and its refrain recalls that of the Beatles' 1965 song "In My Life".
-Penultimate track "Did You Do It?" is a "raunchy" rap song, in which guest rappers Mark Goodman and Dave Murphy tell their "disbelieving friends" about their sexual conquest of Madonna, who sings and repeats the phrase waiting for you.
-Closer "Secret Garden" features instrumentation from "shuffling drums, rolling bass and jazzy piano".
+The penultimate track, "Did You Do It?," is a "raunchy" rap song, in which guest rappers Mark Goodman and Dave Murphy tell their "disbelieving friends" about their sexual conquest of Madonna, who sings and repeats the phrase waiting for you.
+The closing track, "Secret Garden," features instrumentation from "shuffling drums, rolling bass and jazzy piano".
 A "hymn to the singer’s vagina", its lyrics conjure up imagery of flowers, roses, thorns, lovers, and rainbows.